VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_yandexcloud_instance_private_dns_<record number>`: if configured DNS records for private IP
 * `__meta_yandexcloud_instance_public_dns_<record number>`: if configured DNS records for public IP

+The list of discovered Yandex Cloud targets is refreshed at the interval, which can be configured via `-promscrape.yandexcloudSDCheckInterval` command-line flag.

 ## scrape_configs